-9.3.1 Personal leave may be used for personal needs not otherwise provided for, such as to receive a college degree; to attend a veteran's convention; to attend the funeral of a cousin, friend, or retired teacher; to attend the graduation of a member of the immediate family, including niece and nephew; and to attend educational conventions.

-9.3.2 Requests for personal leave other than in a personal emergency shall be submitted to the immediate supervisor at least 2 days prior to the day for which leave is requested.
-In no event will personal leave be granted during a school emergency.

-9.3.3 Employees shall be entitled to use up to three personal days per school year.
-Such personal days not used in the year for which they are granted shall be added to the person's sick leave entitlement for use in subsequent years.

-9.3.4 The Committee shall provide up to three (3) days without loss of pay or personal leave for Jewish Holy days - Rosh Hashanah and Yom Kippur.
-Religious Holidays: The Committee will provide up to two days without loss of pay for observance of the Muslim religious holidays, Eidul-Fitr and Eidul-Adha, and one day for observance of Eastern Orthodox Good Friday.
+- 9.3.1 Personal leave may be used for personal needs not otherwise provided for, such as to receive a college degree; to attend a veteran's convention; to attend the funeral of a cousin, friend, or retired teacher; to attend the graduation of a member of the immediate family, including niece and nephew; and to attend educational conventions. - 9.3.2 Requests for personal leave other than in a personal emergency shall be submitted to the immediate supervisor at least 2 days prior to the day for which leave is requested.
+In no event will personal leave be granted during a school emergency. - 9.3.3 Employees shall be entitled to use up to three personal days per school year.
+Such personal days not used in the year for which they are granted shall be added to the person's sick leave entitlement for use in subsequent years. - 9.3.4 The Committee shall provide employes who observe religious holidays that occur when schools are open up to two (2) days without loss of pay or personal leave.
+The Office of Equity will maintain a list of automatically approved religious holidays.
+Requests regarding other religious holidays may be made to the Office of Equity.

+Employees intending to take a day off under this provision of the contract shall notify their supervisor and the Office of Equity and identify the observance at least ten (10) school days in advance.
+If the nature of the observance is such that the exact date is not known ten (10) school days in advance, the employee shall provide notice of the approximate date.
+If the holiday falls within the first ten (10) days of the school year, the employee shall provide notice by the day before the first day of school for students.